kspringfield13/chatdeb/README.md

 generating an ER diagram, this image will be overlaid in the bottom right corner of the chart if it exists.

+Every time you load the chat page a request to `/clear_history` is sent.
+This drops any tables in the temporary DuckDB database and deletes previous chat history so that the next ingest starts from a clean slate.

 **Query the DuckDB database manually via CLI:**